11 Key Details Examples You’ll Actually Want To Teach

 Statistics are numerical key details, usually shown in percentages or ratios, but not always.

-This content helps you show students what a statistics key detail looks like within a text.
+The article "Baseball players pick up a bat–plus a pencil" shows students what a statistics key detail looks like within a text.
 The numerical data shows that at least one baseball player can hit the ball at 120 miles per hour, something we wouldn’t know without metrics or technology.
 You can find this article in our text set called The Sports Section.

 4. Results